 Lastly, you can prevent moisture and keep your chickens warm throughout harsh winters by making sure that their bedding is clean and dry.
-Removing wet, soiled litter and droppings will help keep moisture levels low, but if you find that you require a drier coop, you can try switching to pine shavings during the winter for bedding that remains warm and resists moisture.
+Removing wet, soiled litter and droppings helps keep moisture levels low, but if you find that you require a drier coop, you can try switching to pine shavings during the winter for bedding that remains warm and resists moisture.

-For more information on how to spot frostbite warning signs in your flock or to find veterinarians near you who specialize in poultry, visit: http://www.poultrydvm.com/condition/frostbite
+For more information on how to spot frostbite warning signs in your flock, or to find veterinarians near you who specialize in poultry, visit: http://www.poultrydvm.com/condition/frostbite